madmak787/wpcs-madmak787/README.md

 # Post Contributers [rtCamp Test]

-This plugin is is test task assigned by rTcamp, that will add a metabox in admin side on Add/Edit post page, It will have list of authors will checkbox.
+This plugin is is test task assigned by rtCamp, that will add a metabox in admin side on Add/Edit post page, It will have list of authors will checkbox.
 Selected authors will be displayed on the front-end on single post page.